2kool2/accessible-tabs/readme.md

 ```

-The links are a straight set of page anchors in a list:
+The links are coded as a normal set of page anchors in a list:
 ```html
 <ul class="tl_list">
     <li><a href="#A">Section A</a></li>